nathan5280/Snippets/RESTful-Testable/README.md

 difficult to do model testing independently of Flask.
 The primary problem is that the base class used to create ORM classes is different for sqlalchemy and flask-sqlalchemy.
 It is possible to use some Python black magic to change the base class depending on whether the class is used without Flask or with Flask.
-In the end it isn't worth the complexity and you have to manage the session explicity in the model either way.
+In the end it isn't worth the complexity and you have to manage the session explicitly in the model either way.

 ## Stage-4 JWT Authentication
 Wrap the calculator start endpoint with JWT authentication so only authorized users can create a new calculator.